You’re in control

 Control what information Google uses to show you personalized ads

 In Ad Settings, we make it easy to control what data we use to personalize ads to you.
 This includes information you’ve added to your Google Account, what we’ve guessed about your interests thanks to your activity, and interactions with other advertisers that partner with us to show ads.

 Your activity influences what we show you, but you’re always in control.
 For example, we may think you’re a soccer fan because you watched highlights from a recent match on YouTube, or looked up “soccer fields near me” on Google Search.
 And if you’ve spent time on a partner advertiser’s site, we may suggest ads based on that visit.

 When ad personalization is on, you can choose any info – age and gender, an inferred interest, or a previous interaction with an advertiser – learn more about why it’s being used, turn it off, or deactivate personalized ads altogether.
 You’ll still see ads, but they’ll most likely be less relevant.

 Privately browse the Internet with Incognito mode

-Your online history can help make your search results more useful, but there are times that you may want to browse in private.
-If you share a computer with your partner, for instance, you probably don’t want your browsing history to ruin the surprise birthday gift that you’re searching for.
+Your online history can help make your search results more useful, but there are times you may want to browse in private.
+If you share a computer with your partner, for instance, you probably don’t want your browsing history to ruin the surprise birthday gift you’re searching for.
 For moments like this, open an Incognito window on your computer or mobile device to prevent Chrome from saving your browsing history.